akozhinjalthodi-rpx/PythonTraining/PythonTrainingDjangoPart2.md

 What’s the difference between a project and an app?
 An app is a web application that does something – e.g., a blog system, a database of public records or a small poll app.
 A project is a collection of configuration and apps for a particular website.
 A project can contain multiple apps.
 An app can be in multiple projects.

 Your apps can live anywhere on your Python path.
-In this tutorial, we’ll create our poll app in the same directory as your manage.py file so that it can be imported as its own top-level module, rather than a submodule of mysite.
+In this tutorial, we’ll create our poll app in the same directory as your manage.py file so that it can be imported as its own top-level module, rather than a submodule of mypollingwebapp .

 To create your app, make sure you’re in the same directory as manage.py and type this command: